Sonalkri2004/Finsense/README.md

 ![RBAC_Finance_DFD_Square](https://github.com/user-attachments/assets/f51dd2e3-7f53-4e6e-ae86-f791585b4024)

-# 📌About the Project
+# 🔺About the Project
 FinSense is a secure and efficient financial management system that leverages Role-Based Access Control (RBAC) to manage user roles, permissions, and transactions in a structured workflow.
 The project integrates modern design principles, responsive layouts, and comprehensive transaction tracking.

-# 📌 Live Demo
+# 🔺 Live Demo
 - https://finance-backend-oeqh.onrender.com <br>

-# 📌Key Roles and Their Functionalities
+# 🔺Key Roles and Their Functionalities
 ## Roles in the System

 ### 1.User